 Elizabeth / Eliza / Liza / Lizzy / Bess / Bessie / Beth / Betsy

-One of those men was Rowdy Yates, played by Clint Eastwood.
+One of those men was Rowdy Yates, the group’s ramrod (second-in-charge after the trail boss).
+Rowdy was played by a young Clint Eastwood.
+The show’s popularity helped launch Eastwood’s career.

-In 1959, thanks to the show, we see the name Rowdy appear for the first time on the Social Security Administration’s baby name list:
+It also helped launched the baby name Rowdy, which appeared for the first time on the Social Security Administration’s baby name list in 1959:

 1966: 29 baby boys named Rowdy